Amir23156/BottleAsec/BottleAsec/README.md

 `WIFI_BRIDGE_ENABLED=false` before running `docker-compose` to disable the office network interface and isolate HMI3 from the office network.

+#### Hardened HMI3 authentication
+HMI3 now requires strong credentials defined by the environment variables `HMI3_ADMIN_PASS` and `HMI3_OPERATOR_PASS`.
+Legacy accounts are disabled and login attempts are limited.
+After three failures, authentication is blocked for 30 seconds.

 ### Operating the control system and apply cyberattacks
 In the directory [deployments](deployments/) there exist some scripts such as [hmi1.sh](deployments/hmi1.sh), [hmi2.sh](deployments/hmi2.sh) or [attacker.sh](deployments/attacker.sh) which can attach user to the container.